daniel1820815/daniel1820815.github.io/_posts/2022-07-xx-clus22-wrap-up.md

 I had the great pleasure to meet a lot of my Social Media connections from LinkedIn and Twitter, and of course from the Cisco Learning Network and from the Cisco Champion group.
 It was a lot of fun and a pleasure to built even more close relationships and friendships with many people I only knew virtual until then.

-My personal focus of technical sessions was pretty much dominated by topics around the DevNet Expert certification.
+My personal focus of technical sessions was pretty much dominated by topics around the Cisco DevNet Expert certification.
+After achieving the Cisco Certified DevNet Professional in June I started collecting information about the lab exam for the preparation journey.
+Therefore I booked a dedicated techtorial session, a related hands-on lab session and I spent a lot of time in the DevNet zone attending various workshops.

+By the way if you are interested in achieving the Cisco Certified DevNet Professional I wrote a knowledge base article which was published in the Cisco Learning Network about my [Road to the Cisco Certified DevNet Professional](https://learningnetwork.cisco.com/s/article/Road-to-the-Cisco-DevNet-Professional){:target="_blank"}.

-## Sessions
+## My Sessions

 TECCRT-3778 - DevNet Expert Techtorial

-The first session was an extra paid 4 hours session on Sunday for the DevNet Expert certification.
+The first session was an extra paid 4 hours session on Sunday dedicated for the DevNet Expert certification.